Saturday, March 29, 2008

 The spectacular mountains circulating the city of Monterrey; Cesar, Jaime and Hide

 After enjoying Cesar's hospitality, getting some Christmas presents from his parents and tasting some excellent Mexican barbeque the three of us headed down to Mexico City.
-The insanely huge city with 20 million people :P There were so god damn many people that we thought that we couldn't even walk there properly :P
+The insanely huge city with 20 million people.
+There were so god damn many people that we thought that we couldn't even walk there properly.

 We were staying in a very strange place there.
 It was a hostel owned by Japanese people and also full of Japanese people.
 Jaime had stayed there in his previous trip and we decided to go again since we had a Japanese representative with us :D We stayed there two nights and I managed to freek out some Japanese girls because I woke up in the middle of the night screaming like hell because of my nightmare :P hehehe, I think they thought I was completely insane :D